aloria/aloria.github.io/_posts/2021-08-18-goulash-the-real-thing.markdown

 author:  felixk
 categories: [meats]
 ---
-Learned if from my late (100 % Hungarian) grandma.
+Learned it from my late (100 % Hungarian) grandma.

 You don't want my life story.
 But you do want to know which kind of meat to use, right?
 Bear with me.